facundominguez/liquidhaskell/proposals/OpaqueReflect.md

 The measure can bear the same name as the original function, since the symbol was unbounded in the logic before (otherwise we would not perform opaque reflection in the first place).
 Whence `filter` in the post-condition truly refers to the measure and not the Haskell function.

 If the user wishes to see what functions were opaque reflected, they can use the `--dump-opaque-reflections` pragma.
 It will list in the stdout the functions for which a measure was introduced automatically by opaque reflection.
+The functions are alphabetically ordered.
 An example output for the following code is:

 ```Haskell
 {-@ LIQUID "--reflection"      @-}